irynaisay/CBT-and-RCT-for-VM-backup/README.md

 Of course, there are cons in the RCT approach.
 However, the built-in technology runs faster and more efficiently with every new release, the gaps are getting filled and businesses are strengthening their backing up forces.

-If you want to know details, [here](https://www.nakivo.com/blog/vm-backup-hyper-v-changed-block-tracking-cbt/) is a description of how the RCT works.
+If you want to learn details, [here](https://www.nakivo.com/blog/vm-backup-hyper-v-changed-block-tracking-cbt/) is a description of how the RCT works.